gematik/techblog/_posts/2026-01-30-fhir-path-in-demis-part2.markdown

 4. We view rapid maintenance and updates as a performance gain, so we work closely with our project partner on a shared
    foundation: the decision tree.

 In Part III we will discuss our routing implementation which is closer to a decision tree.
 We will examine which option is more practical and enables better cooperation with our project partner.
 The development process is not yet complete at this point and will certainly be part of a later blog entry.

 ### DEMIS Example

-The following example shows the configuration for an initial preliminary disease notification, that is not confirmed yet, but suspected.
+The following example shows the validation configuration for the scenario of an initial preliminary disease notification, where the disease is not confirmed yet, but suspected.
 This is described by the purple path in the decision tree above.
-The expression "Patient.profile(byName)" checks whether the Patient resource in the Bundle has the profile for identified patients and belongs to the decision node "Patient.meta.profile" resulting in the path "NotifiedPerson".
+The expression "Patient.profile(byName)" mirrors the first node in the decision tree and checks whether the patient resource in the bundle has the profile "NotifiedPerson" for identified patients.
+Each other FHIRPath expression should be also displayed over a node in the tree.
-The other expressions check for a specific state of elements, that are required for a notification to result in this scenario.
+The external check for the scenario is of type NOTIFICATION_ID_NOT_EXISTING, meaning it is an initial notification scenario.
-After all fhirpath expressions are validated successfully, the external checks are performed.
-The type NOTIFICATION_ID_NOT_EXISTING validates that no other Notification with the same Id was send before.
-This is nessecary for initial notifications.

 ```json
 {